Frequently Asked Questions

 05 Our company is made up of serious accountants and executives who feel like Beta Test improv might put them on the spot to have to be funny?

-Paul or Kelly's speech is designed to nurture the right side of the brain to help people come out of their comfort zone in a playful way that doesn't put people on the spot to be funny.
+Paul's speech is designed to nurture the right side of the brain to help people come out of their comfort zone in a playful way that doesn't put people on the spot to be funny.

 The business improv exercises have been researched and used hundreds of times to help people gain confidence in themselves and realize that becoming comfortable with the uncomfortable is a major key to a successful career.